-GRADE 9-11 elective 1 CR YR PREREQUISITE: none
+GRADE 9-12 elective 1 CR YR PREREQUISITE: none

+Purchasing an instrument is not required.
 Students in Beginning Band will learn to play the fundamental instruments of the brass and woodwind families.
 We assume the beginning band student has no prior musical experience.
 We start at the very beginning.
 Instruments included in the course are flute, oboe, clarinet, saxophone, French horn, trumpet, trombone, baritone horn, euphonium, tuba, string bass and, when possible, percussion.
 Tone production, music reading, proper posture and embouchure are stressed.
-The band learns to play using the Essential Elements Band Course.
-An innovative computer based home practice system, Smart Music, is available for purchase which contains a built in practice system for everything we do in the course.
-This is highly recommended for all students.
+The band learns to play using the

+Essential Elements Band Course.
 The Band performs in concert at the end of each semester.
+Students advance to Concert Band Honors the following year.
 Attendance at public performances is required.